nverstaevel/om2mHackathon/API/README.md

 The rest of the document describes all the available operatations.
 *********************
 ## GET
+Those operations allow to get the current state of a device or a parameter.

 ### Get the current state of all device and parameters
 * HTTP Request